victormartinez/victormartinez.github.io/content/blog/2017/2017-08-15-Prepare_your_Django_app_to_be_deployed_at_Heroku/index.md

 }
 ```

 The first two lines import the module while the other just load the values using python-decouple lib.
-The `cast` parameter is mandatory because Python will treat the .env file content as string and it is important to cast the value to the proper data type.
+The `cast` parameter is mandatory because env vars are strings and it is important to cast the value to the proper data type.

 Pay attention to the `DEFAULT_DBURL` and `DATABASES` variables.
 The first uses an Sqlite in the local environment but in Heroku we will configure it to store the Postgres configuration url.